 Where the risk of harm arises from a particular factual scenario or a temporary vulnerability, agencies should consider applying section 59 only until notification can be safely made.
 For example, if an individual is suffering a mental illness that puts them at risk of causing harm to themselves or others if notified of a breach, consideration should be given to whether that mental illness is episodic or likely to resolve, and whether notification obligations could be deferred until the individual is well enough to safely receive notification.

-If an agency relies on the serious risk of harm exemption in section 59, the agency must, in addition to its notification obligations under section 51, give written notice to the Information Commissioner setting out:
+If an agency relies on this exemption it must give written notice to the Information Commissioner setting out:

-Section 60 exempts an agency from the obligation to notify an individual under section 53, to the extent that complying with that notification obligation is likely to:
+Section 60 exempts an agency from the obligation to notify an individual to the extent that complying with that notification obligation is likely to:

 Exemption under section 60 is temporary.
 It only applies for the period that notification to individuals is likely to result in either of the above outcomes.

-‘Cybersecurity’ is not defined in the IP Act.
-The Queensland Government’s Cyber Security Hazard Plan uses the relevant International Standard definition ’actions required to preclude unauthorised use of, denial of service to, modifications to, disclosure of, loss of revenue from, or destruction of critical systems or informational assets‘.5
+Cybersecurity is not defined in the IP Act.
+The Queensland Government’s Cyber Security Hazard Plan uses the relevant International Standard definition ’actions required to preclude unauthorised use of, denial of service to, modifications to, disclosure of, loss of revenue from, or destruction of critical systems or informational assets‘.6

 The cybersecurity exemption in section 60 requires that notification would likely have a detrimental impact on these measures.
 There is no specific threshold or degree to which an agency’s cybersecurity must be negatively affected to trigger section 60, however the effect must be non-trivial.

-Before relying on section 60, the agency should be satisfied that there is a real risk that notification would compromise or worsen the agency’s cybersecurity or lead to a further data breach.
-A mere possibility will not be sufficient.
-It must be more likely than not to occur.
-Exemptions under this section should be tightly framed and exercised for the least amount of time necessary to avoid cybersecurity detriment, or further data breaches.
-Another important point is that the likelihood of notification leading to further data breaches is not specific to further eligible data breaches.
+Before relying on section 60, the agency must be satisfied that there is a real risk that notification would compromise or worsen the agency’s cybersecurity or lead to a further data breach.
+A mere possibility is not sufficient; it must be more likely than not to occur.
+Reliance on this exemption should be tightly framed and exercised for the least amount of time necessary to avoid cybersecurity detriment or further data breaches.

 Circumstances where notification would likely compromise or worsen an agency’s cybersecurity or lead to further data breaches could include: